4W4I5/Semester-4-Notes/FSE/FSE 6 Feb, 2023 (Traditional Models).md

 - Iteration is not possible, any change causes confusion
 - Customer wont always state all the requirements up front, change is inevitable
 - Working version is not ready until the final phase
--

 ##### Waterfall Model With Feedback (Iterative)
+- Each phase has a feedback session which allows for easier error correction in the next iteration
+- Cons
+	- Even though it is iterative, there is still no incremental delivery of the product
+	- Phase overlapping not supported
--
+	- Risk handling not supported
+	- Customer interaction only occurs during the start and the end of the project

+---
 ### Incremental Model (Traditional)

 - Divides system functionality into small increments that are delivered one after the other in quick succession
 - Every increment expands on the previous one until everything has been updated and implemented
 	- It passes through requirement, design, coding and testing stages
-- It lets stakeholders and developers see results with the first incrememnt, if anyone doesnt like anything everyone finds out a lot sooner.
+- It lets stakeholders and developers see results with the first increment, if anyone doesn't like anything everyone finds out a lot sooner.
 - Such a style of model is great for projects that have loosely coupled parts and have complete and clear requirements

+- Pros
+	- Useful when staffing is low for full-scale dev
+	- Needed functionality set is provided before the optional components
+	- Iterative in nature
+		- Every product made is operational at some level
+- Cons
+	- Requirements must be well understood
+	- Project style must have independent modules
+- Phases
+	- Communication
+	- Quick Planning
+	- Quick Design (Modelling)
+	- Prototype
+	- Deployment
+		- Delivery
+		- Feedback
+	- Repeat

+###### Example of the incremental process
 - Outline Description
 - Specification
 	- Initial Version